g-dury/revolut-challenge/README.md

 ### CI/CD

-Although I like `Jenkins`, it feels sometimes very heavy and overkill to use it for small projects, `Travis` on the other hand is quick to set up, is hosted so no worries about resources and since it is a public project I can use freely travis.org
+Although I like `Jenkins`, it feels sometimes very heavy to use for small projects, `Travis` on the other hand is quick to set up, is hosted so no worries about resources and since it is a public project I can use freely travis.org.

 ### Cloud Platform

- Lately `GCP` is my go too platform for kubernetes. as I have been working with docker/kubernetes for the past 3 years, the provisioning of a GKE cluster is much faster on Google (10 min) than in AWS with EKS (at least 20 minutes).
-However AWS has a lot of tools and resources that Google does not have yet
+Lately `GCP` is my go too platform for kubernetes.
+As I have been working with docker/kubernetes for the past 3 years, the provisioning of a GKE cluster is much faster on Google (10 min) than in AWS with EKS (at least 20 minutes).
+However AWS has a lot of tools and resources that Google does not have yet.

 ### Provisioning